nash403/passport-anonym-uuid/README.md

     passport.use(new AnonymIdStrategy());

-If you pass a verify function to the strategy it will be supplied with `req` and the generated `uuid`.
+If you pass a `done` verify function to the strategy it will be supplied with `req` and the generated `uuid`.
-Then use it as any other strategy.
+With such verify callback, you can use this strategy the same way as [passport-req](https://github.com/NetOxygen/passport-req.git).
+The strategy will not touch the user object returned by the callback.

 #### Authenticate Requests